 For those who say the Partagas of Cuba is still the original, we kindly disagree.
 Let's put it this way - Cubatabaco, the state run Cuban tobacco industry, is more concerned with pumping out cigars according to their labels than taking the time to properly ferment, age and roll tobacco.
 In other words, Cuban Cigars including Cuban Partagas can be hit or miss.
 The Dominican version is essentially the original, with the same care and quality stogie heads have come to expect from the original Cuban offering.

 Since 1978, the brand exploded with blends such as the Black Label, one of the oldest and most well-known cigars in their lineup.
 The Partagas 1845 line also burst on to the scene in recent years as a tribute to their Cuban roots to let everyone know they stick to their traditions to give the same flavors and quality as back in the old country.
 From there, they released different blends for the 1845 line including the Extra Fuerte and the flavor bomb that is the Extra Oscuro.
+The Cigar Advisors have reviewed every Partagas cigar we sell in our essentials guide.
 But no matter which one you select, you're getting the tradition and excellence that has always been Partagas Cigars.